Of Childless Cat Ladies and other matters…

 Childless Cat Lady

-I am not an expert on Taylor Swifts lyric writing capabilities, but the above is a masterpiece of how to do a political endorsement briefly and well.
+I am not an expert on Taylor Swift’s lyric writing capabilities, but the above is a masterpiece of how to do a political endorsement briefly and well.
 She isn’t telling her 283 million followers how to vote, suggesting instead they do their own research.
 But she also leaves no one in any doubt as to where she stands, and at the time of writing the post had received over 11 million likes and there was reportedly a rush of 327 thousand people looking to register for the election the following day.
 You don’t mess with this childless cat lady, and the Trump campaign’s effort to appropriate her illicitly has backfired spectacularly.

 But Trump’s debate performance had other, darker, consequences… there were multiple bomb threats in response to Trump’s claim that Haitian immigrants are eating the pets in Springfield Ohio – Vance’s home state.